 Receivables and payables valued at amortized cost are initially recorded at their fair value, which is generally determined by using a discounted cash flow valuation method.
 The fair value under this method is estimated as the present value of all future cash flows discounted using an estimated discount rate, especially for long term receivables and payables.
-The discount rate used to determine the discounted cash flows of long-term receivables ranged between 29% and 40% for the year 2019, while for the year 2020 the rate used was 29%.
-The discount rates for receivables denominated in PYG were of 12.4% and 11.85% for the years 2020 and 2019.
+The discount rates for receivables denominated in PYG were of 8.22% and 12.4% for the years 2021 and 2020.

-Measurement of the fair value of certain financial instruments If there is a quoted market price available for an instrument in an active market, the fair value is calculated based on that price.
+Measurement of the fair value of certain financial instruments if there is a quoted market price available for an instrument in an active market, the fair value is calculated based on that price.
 If there is not a quoted market price available for a financial instrument, its fair value is estimated based on the price established in recent transactions involving the same or similar instruments and, if not, based on valuation techniques regularly used in financial markets.
 The Company uses its judgment to select a variety of methods and makes assumptions based on market conditions at closing.
-For more information on the determination of those values, see Note 23 to these consolidated financial statements.
+For more information on the determination of those values, see Note 23.